 PASSING IT ON

-From the Spring 2017 edition of Asbury University’s Ambassador Magazine
+Published in the Spring 2017 edition of Asbury University’s Ambassador Magazine

 During their freshman year at Asbury, Caleb ‘06 and Christy Lee ’06 Swaringen were strangers who found themselves working together in the Z.T.
 Johnson Cafeteria.
-“I worked the salad bar and she worked the sandwich bar,” Caleb said — the ultimate Asbury meet.
+“I worked the salad bar and she worked the sandwich bar,” Caleb said — the ultimate Asbury meet-cute.

 A little more than 10 years have passed since their graduation, and the Swaringens are now married and living with their three children in Texas.
 Caleb teaches sixth-grade reading and writing at a charter school and Christy stays home with the kids while working as a freelance graphic designer.